dighteach/dighteach.github.io/weekly_assessment.md

   * populate each table with some dummy/test data to enable testing
   * perform some test queries of these tables using SQL queries and PHP
     * examples can be found in this week's course notes

+We will discuss this work at the start of next week's class.

 #### Week 1 - 14th January 2015